guedou/scapy-handson/trophies/intercepting_and_modifying.md

-# Intecepting and modifing packets
+# Intercepting and modifying packets

 This trophy shows howto use Scapy with NFQUEUE in order to tag and modify packets on the fly.